bgorkem/mfe-base/README.md

 Feature: Remote React Component wraps the lazy loaded component using Dynamic Script to load only on demand...

+Feature: Load the shared lib via remotes in app1..

 Micro FrontEnd example using  SystemJS, Lerna, Typescript, React, Vue,

 MonoRepo